The Full Spectrum of Unique Color Names for Babies

-53) Cole - This name literally means "swarthy or coal black."
+- Cole: This name literally means "swarthy or coal black."
 It has a musical history, being the first name of American composer and lyricist Cole Porter and last name of singers Nat King Cole and Natalie Cole.
-Other notable Coles include Old King Cole of nursery rhyme fame and Haley Joel Osment's character Cole from the movie The Sixth Sense.
+Other notable Coles include Old King Cole of nursery-rhyme fame and Haley Joel Osment's character Cole from the movie The Sixth Sense.

-54) Ebony - The name of a dense black hardwood used in fine furniture and ornamentation, Ebony has traditionally been used by African-American parents to celebrate the beauty of dark skin.
-It is also featured in the song "Ebony and Ivory" by Stevie Wonder and Paul McCartney, as well as the popular African-American targeted magazine Ebony.
+- Ebony: The name of a dense black hardwood used in fine furniture and ornamentation, Ebony has traditionally been used by African-American parents to celebrate the beauty of dark skin.
+It is also featured in the song "Ebony and Ivory" by Stevie Wonder and Paul McCartney as well as in the popular African-American targeted magazine Ebony.

-55) Jet - This name of a black precious stone is one of the few gem names commonly given to boys.
-It calls to mind not only the color black, but also high speed aircraft.
-Both John Travolta and George Lucas used this name-- spelled with two t's-- for their sons.
+- Jet: This name of a black precious stone is one of the few gem names commonly given to boys.
+It calls to mind not only the color black but also a high-speed aircraft.
+Both John Travolta and George Lucas used this name—spelled with two t's—for their sons.
 It is also the last name of the rock star Joan Jett and the first name of Taiwanese actor Jet Li.

-58) Raven - A gothic-sounding name that calls to mind the famous poem by Edgar Allan Poe, has often been used by African American parents to signify pride in black identity.
+- Raven: A gothic-sounding name that calls to mind the famous poem by Edgar Allan Poe has often been used by African-American parents to signify pride in black identity.
 Famous Ravens include actress and television personality Raven-Symone and X-Men's Mystique, whose birth name is Raven Darkholme.

-59) Sable - Sables are small tree-dwelling mammals prized for their dark or black fur.
+- Sable: Sables are small tree-dwelling mammals prized for their dark or black fur.
 It is also the term used to denote the color black in European heraldry.
-It has seen some use as a girls' name, with the most famous example being Sable Colby on the hit soap opera Dynasty.
+It has seen some use as a girl's name, with the most famous example being Sable Colby on the hit soap opera Dynasty.

 What is your favorite black-based baby name?

-60) Alba - A name that quite simply means "white," Alba is best known as the surname of actress Jessica Alba.
+- Alba: A name that quite simply means "white," Alba is best known as the surname of actress Jessica Alba.
 However, it is also the first name of Alba Violet Bale, the daughter of Welsh footballer Gareth Bale.
-The Scots Gaelic name for Scotland, Alba can also be lengthened to Albany for an interesting, unisex place name.
+The Scots-Gaelic name for Scotland, Alba can also be lengthened to Albany for an interesting, unisex place name.

-62) Bianca - An attractive Italian option, Bianca was used twice by Shakespeare in his plays: first, as the name of Katherina's younger sister in The Taming of the Shrew and second, as the name of Cassio's jealous lover in Othello.
+- Bianca: An attractive Italian option, Bianca was used twice by Shakespeare in his plays: first as the name of Katherina's younger sister in The Taming of the Shrew and second as the name of Cassio's jealous lover in Othello.
 Moviegoers might remember Bianca as Kat's younger sister in the teen comedy 10 Things I Hate About You or as the stylish white mouse voiced by Eva Gabor in Disney's Rescuers films.
 Like Alba and Albion, Bianca means "white."

-63) Blanca - The Spanish variation on Bianca, Blanca is a popular choice among Hispanic parents.
-Well-known Blancas include the Spanish model Blanca Padilla and inmate Blanca Flores on the Netflix hit Orange is the New Black.
+- Blanca: The Spanish variation on Bianca, Blanca is a popular choice among Hispanic parents.
+Well-known Blancas include the Spanish model Blanca Padilla and inmate Blanca Flores on the Netflix hit Orange Is the New Black.

-64) Blanche - The French alternative to Bianca and Blanca, Blanche is best-known as the name of Blanche DuBois, a character in Tennessee Williams' Pulitzer-winning play A Streetcar Named Desire.
+- Blanche: The French alternative to Bianca and Blanca, Blanche is best-known as the name of Blanche DuBois, a character in Tennessee Williams' Pulitzer-winning play A Streetcar Named Desire.
 It is also the name of one of the Golden Girls and no fewer than six queens of France.

-66) Ivory - The second half of Paul McCartney and Stevie Wonder's song "Ebony and Ivory," mentioned in the section for the color black above, ivory means "pale and white."
-A luxury material made from the tusks and teeth of animals such as elephants, ivory is banned in many countries, including most recently, China, for humane and conservationist reasons.
+- Ivory: The second half of Paul McCartney and Stevie Wonder's song "Ebony and Ivory," ivory means "pale and white."
+It is a luxury material made from the tusks and teeth of animals, such as elephants.
+Ivory is banned in many countries, including most recently, China, for humane and conservationist reasons.
 Ivory is the middle name of Keenen Ivory Wayans, as well as his daughters, Jolie and Daphne.
 It is also found in the name of Africa's Ivory Coast and the soap brand Ivory.

-67) Opal - The beautiful iridescent birthstone of October, Opals are often white, with glowing streaks of blue, green, yellow, and pink revealed by exposure to the light.
+- Opal: The beautiful iridescent birthstone of October, Opals are often white with glowing streaks of blue, green, yellow, and pink revealed by exposure to the light.
 The ancient Greeks believed that opals were tears of joy shed by the god Zeus upon his defeat of the Titans, and the gem was especially treasured by Queen Victoria.
 Adding a bit of daring to the name, Opal Kunz was the first female aviator to race with men in an open competition.